 Students who matriculated before or during the transition of the Corcoran College into GW’s Corcoran School will continue their studies under the same or substantially similar curricular and academic requirements as those in place when they first started.
 Click here for current course offerings.

-Any questions about curriculum and degree requirements can be addressed by Lisa Lipinski , Assistant Director of Academic Affairs, or Amanda Kleinman, Academic Advisor for Columbian College/Corcoran School students.
+Any questions about curriculum and degree requirements can be addressed by Kym Rice, assistant director of academic affairs, or Amanda Kleinman, academic advisor for Columbian College/Corcoran School students.

 Current Corcoran students who began their graduate studies before or during the transition of the Corcoran College to GW’s Corcoran School will complete their degree programs under the same or substantially similar curricular and academic requirements that were in place when they first matriculated.
 These commitments will be maintained through spring 2017 for graduate students.
 Click here for current course offerings.

 Corcoran School graduate students are positioned to achieve their creative ambitions.
 Program heads can answer any questions about graduate studies that are not addressed in the Frequent Asked Questions below.
-General inquiries about topics like financial aid and advising can be directed to Lindsey Duble-Dice, Assistant Director of Graduate Admissions & Advising.
+General inquiries about topics like financial aid and advising can be directed to the Columbian College's Office of Graduate Studies.

 The GWorld card reader on the E Street entrance of the Corcoran building has been installed and activated.
 This will allow Corcoran students to access the building at E Street from 7:00 a.m. to 11:00 p.m.
 If you are in the building prior to 11:00 p.m., you may remain in the building if you choose to do so.
 For access to control readers located in other areas of the building, continue to use your Corcoran ID card until we transition the entire building to the GWorld card system.